ZeeSpire/zss-afk-site/_posts/en/2024-04-19-bulgaria-rose-valley-rose-festival.markdown

 ## Where did we stay?

-We stayed at the Kings' Valley Medical & Spa Hotel, a 5-star establishment.
+We stayed at the [Kings' Valley Medical & Spa Hotel](https://www.booking.com/hotel/bg/kings-39-valley-medical-amp-spa.ro.html?aid=7913345&amp;no_rooms=1&amp;group_adults=2){:target="_blank" rel="nofollow"}, a 5-star establishment.
 Both breakfast and dinner were included, served buffet-style with a variety of delicious options, similar to those found in other Western European hotels.

 The room was exceptionally spacious and clean, offering a beautiful view of the pools and the distant mountains.